 Machine learning is an increasingly popular field in computer science that involves a lot of mathematics.
 Those getting started on reading top published papers in ML may find themselves like a deer in the headlights in terms of the math behind it all.
-In industry and research, it is important to not only have software development and computer science fundamentals but also mathematics.
+In industry and research, it is important to not only have software development and computer science fundamentals but also math fundamentals (at the undergraduate engineer level, to start).
 The following is a 6 month mastery guide for the advanced mathematics behind machine learning algorithms, which is important whether you aspire to be a ML researcher or ML engineer.

 The Superpower of Math